-When the latest PC/tablet is out-of-date inside 6 months, it may come as a surprise that the Englishman in the image, the Rev. William Oughtred (1575-1660), invented a calculator around 1621 that would be in continual daily use for nigh on the next 400 years.
+When the latest computer is out-of-date inside 6 months, it may come as a surprise that the Rev. William Oughtred (1575-1660) invented his Circles of Proportion calculator around 1621.
+This analogue principle was in continual use for nigh on the next 400 years.
 My hobby is collecting and writing about this analogue calculating wonder - the SLIDE RULE.
-The analogue concept behind the slide rule was successfully adopted and adapted by many trades and professions.
+Over the years the concept was successfully adopted and adapted by many trades and professions.
 Remarkably being able to use such an elegant analogue instrument from a bygone age is still a licensing condition for all private and commercial pilots.

-This website is a virtual “display cabinet” for my collection (as I uploaded it) of slide rules, slide charts and the mechanical calculating aids plus a “bookshelf” for my published articles - enjoy browsing.
+This website is a virtual “display cabinet” for my collection (as it gets uploaded) of slide rules, slide charts and mechanical calculating aids and a virtual “bookshelf” for my published articles.

 Maker | Model(s) |